 Originally posted on October 16, 2005.

-I have successfully explained binary and how to count in binary on your fingers to a Japanese person who has no computer programming experience using the Japanese language.
+I have successfully explained binary and how to count in binary on your fingers to a Japanese person who has no computer programming experience.
 You have no idea how awesome that felt.
 I can feel the power of the Japanese language growing within me daily.
 Soon, I shall conquer the universe.

 I mean, be fluent.

 Anyway.
 The other day, Sato introduced me to a large group of her fellow Okinawans, and we went to a robata.
 A robata is a restaurant where the table is a grill with boards around it on which you can set your plate.
-You pick a table, then go up and pay for the food you want (Actually, you paid at the register for vouchers that you could then take to the food counters to exchange for the tasties arranged before you, but whatever), then take it back to your table and cook it.
-They have small portions of some things on sticks, some whole fish, some whole shellfish, a few things that come in a tin so you can cook them together for flavor, some plain ol’ vegetables, squid — all kinds of stuff.
+You pick a table, then go up and pay for the food you want.
+(Actually, you pay at the register for vouchers that you then exchange at the food counters for the tasties arranged before you.
+Whatever.)
+Then you take it back to your table and cook it.
+They have small portions of some things on sticks, whole fish, shellfish, a few things that come in a tin so you can cook them together for flavor, some plain ol’ vegetables, squid — all kinds of stuff.
 So.